 The process of PRC license renewal used to be complicated and time-consuming.

-Thankfully, since September 1, 2018, the Professional Regulation Commission (PRC) has fully implemented the Online Renewal System (ORS) to all its regional and satellite offices, including the service centers for OFWs.
+Thankfully, since 20181, the Professional Regulation Commission (PRC) has fully implemented the Online Renewal System (ORS) for all its regional and satellite offices, including the service centers for OFWs.

 This means that all professionals who want to renew their licenses are now required to secure an appointment with the PRC and pay the renewal fee online.